josippapez/twig-go-to-definition/FEATURE_SUGGESTIONS.md

 ## 💡 **Implementation Recommendations**

-### For Next Version (0.0.8)
+### For Next Version (0.0.9)
-Focus on **Template Preview in Hover** as it provides immediate value and enhances the existing hover functionality that's already working well.
+Focus on **Rename Template Refactoring** as it provides essential workflow improvements and builds on the existing "Find All References" functionality.

-**Implementation approach**:
-- Extend existing hover provider
-- Read template file content safely (with size limits)
-- Format first few lines for markdown display
-- Add file metadata (size, last modified)

-### For Version 0.0.9
-Implement **Rename Template Refactoring** for safe refactoring workflows.

 **Implementation approach**:
 - Use VS Code's rename provider API